Coin grading: American Numismatic Association scale

 As the hobby of numismatics evolved, the need arose for a more concrete grading system.
 In 1978, the American Numismatic Association published the Official A.N.A.
 Grading System for United States Coins.
 It established grading tiers of, in descending order of preservation, Mint State, About Uncirculated, Extremely Fine, Very Fine, Fine, Very Good, Good and About Good.
 Most numismatists, as well as third-party grading services, also use two other descriptors for the lowest grades, Fair and Poor.
 The higher tiers on this scale each encompass two or more "sub-grades" denoted by the appending of the corresponding Sheldon scale number, such as Very Fine-20 or Very Fine-30.
 This allows for the recognition of coins which exceed the standard for a given tier, but do not meet the criteria for the next.
 Grades are commonly abbreviated, and not all numismatists use the numerical grades, so a grade of Fine-12 may be rendered as Fine, F-12, 12 or simply F.

 Factors affecting a coin grade

-The following factors affect a coin's grade:
+The following factors affect a coin's numerical grade: